boardgameio/boardgame.io/docs/documentation/deployment.md

 server.run(PORT);
 ```

-And your [Lobby](/api/Lobby.md) would now be pointing to your Heroku app url:
+And your [Lobby](/api/Lobby.md) would now be pointing to your Heroku app URL:
 ```jsx
 import React from 'react';
 import { Lobby } from 'boardgame.io/react';